-Exhibit Check In: Tuesday, July 18, 2023 Judging: Wednesday, July 12, 2023
+Exhibit Check In: Tuesday, July 15, 2025 Judging: Wednesday, July 9, 2025

-- Read 4-H & FFA General Rules. - 2.
+- 1. Read 4-H & FFA General Rules. - 2.
 A member may exhibit one entry in each class. - 3.
 Take care to select durable materials to withstand Fair conditions. - 4.
-Exhibits exceeding the size guidelines will be penalized one ribbon color. - a) The educational display must be the standard tri-fold board ONLY, must not exceed standard tri-fold 4' wide x 3' tall.
+Exhibits exceeding the size guidelines will be penalized one ribbon color. - a) The educational display must be the standard tri-fold board ONLY, must not exceed standard tri-fold 4' wide x 3' tall unless there is a topper that sits on top of the board and does not take up additional table space.
 No additional table space available for promotional brochures or display items; content not to exceed display board borders. - b) Promotional posters must be flat and no larger than 22"x 30".
 Content not to exceed display board borders.
-Posters will be displayed on wall. - c) Notebooks must be no larger than 8 1⁄2 x 11. - 5.
+Exhibits may be displayed on wall. - c) Notebooks must be no larger than 8 1⁄2 x 11. - 5.
 EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS AND FAIR MANAGEMENT POLICIES.
 No "live" ammunition containing propellant or explosive powders may be used in any display!
 An inert substitution must be used in lieu of powder and "live" ammunition.
 The substitution must be clearly described on the back of the poster, display or in a notebook. - 6.
 Exhibits will not be accepted if they are related to reloads. - 7.
-Name, River Valley District, age and year in project should be in a prominent location on the front of the poster, display, or notebook. - 8.
-Fair Shoot: - a) No pre-entry is required to participate in the fair shoot, nor is any fair entry required to receive ribbons or premium from the fair shoot. - b) Shooting Sports members that attended a safety meeting conducted by the River Valley 4-H Shooting Sports Certified Instructors and met the minimum four (3) practice shoots during the current 4-H year will be eligible to participate in a District-wide, Joint County Fair Shoot Competition that will be held at a date, time, and location determined by the RVED Shooting Sports Coordinator and the RVED 4-H Agent. - c) Youth will be scored individually and ribbons and premiums will be awarded at the county level, according to the premium guidelines of each county fair. - d) In addition to the individual ribbons, Champion awards will be given on the county level.
+Name, River Valley District, age and year in project should be on the front of the poster, display, or notebook unless special arrangements are made because of declination of publicity release. - 8.
+Fair Shoot: - a) No pre-entry is required to participate in the fair shoot, nor is any fair entry required to receive ribbons or premium from the fair shoot. - b) Shooting Sports members that attended a safety meeting conducted by the River Valley 4-H Shooting Sports Certified Instructors and met the minimum three (3) practice shoots during the current 4-H year will be eligible to participate in a District-wide, Joint County Fair Shoot Competition that will be held at a date, time, and location determined by the RVED Shooting Sports Coordinator and the RVED 4-H Agent. - c) Youth will be scored individually and ribbons and premiums will be awarded at the county level, according to the premium guidelines of each county fair. - d) In addition to the individual ribbons, Champion awards will be given on the county level.
 In order to be eligible for County Champion Awards: - Seniors (4-H age 14-18) must participate in 4 of the 5 disciplines - Juniors (4-H age 7-13) must participate in 3 of the 5 disciplines - e) County Fair Recognition a recognition display will be displayed.
-Champions Awards will be designated on this display. - f) None of the local fair boards in the River Valley District are liable for any damage related to participation in the County Fair Shoot.

-9. Educational Displays w rill be judged o on the following points:
+Champions Awards will be designated on this display. - f) None of the local fair boards in the River Valley District are liable for any damage related to participation in the County Fair Shoot - 9.
+Educational Displays will be judged on the following points:

 a) Stopping Power 15

 b) Interest, Holding Power 15

 c) 4-H Project application 15

 d) Mechanical Power 5

 e) Personal Growth 25

 f) Educational Value 25

 g) Total 100

-10. Pos sters will be judged on the following points:
+10. Posters will be judged on the following points:

-a) Stopping Power
+a) Stopping Power 30

-b) Interest, Holding Power 30
+b) Interest, Holding Power

 c) 4-H Project Application 25

 d) Mechanical Power 15

 e) Total 100